hazendaz/jmockit1/README.md

 Considerations

   - Testing confirmed to work through jdk 21
-  - Github Actions fail with testng and applet testing
-  - New launcher pom in root to build entire project (extra modules rely on released copy of fork currently)
+  - New launcher pom in root to build entire project and entire project with demos are distributed to maven central now.

 Releasing